Slovenia is a tiny beautiful country located on the south of central Europe, which you should definitely include in your Euro trip itinerary!

 1. The Triple bridge and the square around it

 The Triple bridge, as the name suggests, is a group of three bridges across the Ljubljanica River.
-This pedestrian bridge is an idea of an architect who did not want to destroy the old bridge, but needed to enlarge it.
-The area around it is the heart of the city, go for a walk along the river, visit a market in the morning.
+This pedestrian bridge is an idea of an architect who did not want to destroy the old bridge but needed to enlarge it.
+The area around it is the heart of the city, so you can go for a walk along the river, visit a market in the morning.
 I guarantee you will enjoy it.
+If you want to visit the Triple Bridge, as long as other main attractions in the city with a knowledgeable guide, I recommend this 3-hour sightseeing tour!

 2. The Dragon Bridge